NOAA-OAR-WPO-SDII/Data-Forums/prep/technical-notes.md

 ## 🗂 Files & Resources
 - **Jupyter Notebooks:** Provided in advance via this Jupyter Book and linked GitHub repository
-- **Sample Datasets:** Open-access datasets will be included for hands-on exercises
+- **Sample Datasets:** Open-access datasets will be utilized for hands-on exercises
 - **Metadata Standards Draft:** PDF and web versions available before Forum 1

 ---